DS-100/sp24-grad/gradproject.md

 #### Dataset Description
 The agency would like you to develop your approach on their internal dataset, derived from the [xView2 Challenge Dataset](https://xview2.org/).
 This dataset contains satellite images of buildings after various natural disasters.
 The buildings are labeled based on the level of damage sustained on a scale ranging from 0 (no damage) to 3 (destroyed).

-You can access all of the data within the `/home/jovyan/shared/satellite-image-data` directory on datahub.
+You can access all of the data within the `./satellite-image-data` directory.
 The dataset consists of the following folders for different natural disasters
 1. `midwest-flooding`
 2. `socal-fire`
 3. `hurricane-matthew`

 Within each folder is a zip file `train_images.npz` containing the satellite images as numpy arrays and a `train_labels.npy` file with corresponding damage level labels.

+**Testing**:
+In the main directory there are also the `test_images_hurricane-matthew.npz` and `test_images_flooding-fire.npz` zip files.
+The first contains test images from the `hurricane-matthew` disaster and the latter consists of a combination of test images from `midwest-flooding` and `socal-fire`.

 #### Getting Started
 To help you with onboarding, the agency has provided a starter notebook `starter.ipynb` which will introduce you to the dataset and some useful internal tools.
 After completing the onboarding assignment you will be comfortable with the following: